bjartwolf/fsharpnull/README.md

 Point free function gives nullpointer when referenced from an project, when the project with the point free function is a console app without an explicit main method.

+Project 1 is a console app with no entry point, Project 3 is the same code but in a console app with an entry point, and project 2 refers them and runs the code to demonstrate the project 1 is crashing.
 ```
 dotnet run --project .\project1\project2.fsproj
 ```